-Negotiate with or persuade others in conversations (e.g., ask for clarification or repetition) using learned phrases (e.g., Could you repeat that please?
-I believe . . .) and open responses to express and defend opinions.
+Negotiate with or persuade others in conversations using learned phrases (e.g., Would you say that again?
+I think . . .), as well as open responses to express and defend opinions.

-4. Adapting language choices Adjust language choices according to the context (e.g., classroom, community) and audience (e.g., peers, teachers).
+4. Adapting language choices

+Adjust language choices according to the context (e.g., classroom, community) and audience (e.g., peers, teachers).